At the Immigrant's Table

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

-Turn your overripe bananas into simple and satisfying gluten-free banana chocolate chip muffins.
+Turn your overripe bananas into simple and satisfying gluten-free banana and chocolate chip muffins.
 These tasty muffins are an easy recipe that fits perfectly into a gluten-free diet, and will become an instant favorite with kids and adults alike.

 Adapting Muffins to be Gluten-Free